Outdoor Event Questions?

 If you can’t make a club meeting, make sure you sign up for our newsletter to stay in the loop.

-Note: For liability reasons, you must be a fully paid member of the Halton/North Peel Naturalist Club to participate in our field outings.
+Note: For liability reasons, you must be a fully paid member of the Halton North Peel Naturalist Club, and you must have our registration form completed, to participate in our field outings.
 Please join!

 Past Field Trips